Margot Sandeman

-Margot Sandeman (27 May 1922 — 17 January 2009) was a Scottish painter, close friend of Joan Eardley and long-time collaborator with poet Ian Hamilton Finlay.
+Margot Sandeman (27 May 1922 – 17 January 2009) was a Scottish painter, close friend of Joan Eardley and long-time collaborator with poet Ian Hamilton Finlay.
+She was known for her paintings of West Coast Scottish landscapes, rural settings, interiors and still lives.

 Early life

-Margot Sandeman was born in Glasgow to a family of Scottish artists, the daughter of self-taught watercolourist Archibald Sandeman (1887-1941), and internationally known embroiderer Muriel Boyd (1887-1981).
+Margot Sandeman was born in Glasgow to a family of Scottish artists, the daughter of self-taught watercolourist Archibald Sandeman (1887–1941), and internationally known embroiderer Muriel Boyd (1887–1981).
 Sandeman grew up in Bearsden in a creative household, influenced by William Morris and the Arts and Crafts movement.
 The family home was decorated by her mother with texts such as "Bread feeds the body but flowers the soul".

 Studies

 Sandeman studied at the Glasgow School of Art, where her contemporaries included Joan Eardley and the poet Ian Hamilton Finlay.
 Sandeman was already a confident painter when she began art school and, like Eardley, one of a small group selected for special training by the head of drawing and painting, Hugh Adam Crawford.
 Both artists flourished under his experimental fast-track treatment.
 Crawford commented on "the inner structure [of Sandeman's paintings], which is not an optical thing."